 WeGift have revolutionized this industry.
-Businesses can instantly access an 800+ brand catalog, avail the market-leading discounts, and plug them right into their incentive marketing campaigns (on-demand).
+Businesses can instantly access an 1,000+ brand catalog, avail the market-leading rates, and plug them right into their incentive marketing campaigns (on-demand).

-To learn more about the discounts and brands available with WeGift, click here.
+To learn more about the brands available with WeGift, click here.

 4. Trackable – Optimize conversion rates and measure ROI